The Ultimate Guide to Delta SkyMiles

-Last year, Delta and Starwood made the news when they unveiled Crossover Rewards, which offers reciprocal earning and status for its respective members in their elite programs.
+In 2013, Delta and Starwood made the news when they unveiled Crossover Rewards, which offers reciprocal earning and status for its respective members in their elite programs.
 You'll essentially be doubling up on miles and points when you stay and fly.
 Earn your regular Starpoints, but also one mile for every dollar spent on your room rate, and, if you're a Diamond or Platinum member, receive 4pm late checkout, internet, and enhanced rooms.
 When you fly Delta, earn your normal Delta miles, but also one Starpoint for every dollar you spend if you're a Gold or Platinum SPG member.
 Platinum SPG members also receive priority checkin, boarding, unlimited complimentary upgrades, and their first checked bag free.

 This is awesome, because SPG is a transfer partner of Delta, so you're essentially earning double miles when you stay at Starwood.
 There are some real benefits to earning status!
 If you've never stayed in a SPG hotel, but want Gold status, get the Platinum American Express card, which offers it free.